 * vote.
 Only reading group members are eligible to vote.

-- publishing company employees are welcome to lurk, but due to the potential for conflict of interest unable to join as reading group/voting members.
+- Publishing company employees are welcome to observe, but due to the potential for conflict of interest unable to join as reading group/voting members.

-- as a regional group, website lurkers cannot join reading groups unless they are able to attend meetings at least twice in year.
+- Qualified observers cannot join reading groups unless they are able to attend meetings at least twice in year.
 However, former members who have moved away are still eligible for reading group membership.

 Each reading group has a facilitator who acts as a resource for reading group members.
 They do their best to get books to people in their groups who can’t get hold of them and let reading group members know when they have copies to lend.
 They lead the discussion after the ballots twice a year to discuss the results.